-Water resources as defined in this Environmental Impact Statement (EIS) are sources of water available for use by humans, flora, or fauna, including surface water, groundwater, nearshore waters, and wetlands.
+Water resources as defined in this Environmental Impact Statement/ Overseas Environmental Impact Statement (EIS/OEIS) are sources of water available for use by humans, flora, or fauna, including surface water, groundwater, nearshore waters, and wetlands.
 Surface water resources, including but not limited to stormwater, lakes, streams and rivers, are important for economic, ecological, recreational, and human health reasons.
 Groundwater may be used for potable water, agricultural irrigation, and industrial applications.
 Groundwater is classified as any source of water beneath the ground surface, and is the primary source of potable water used to support human consumption.
-Potable groundwater is discussed in detail in the Potable Water section of the Utilities chapter provided in Volume 6 of this EIS.

-Consistent with the definition contained in 22 Guam Administrative Regulations (GAR) 5105, nearshore waters are defined as all coastal waters lying within a defined reef area, all coastal waters of a depth of less than ten fathoms (60 feet [ft], 18.3 meters [m]), and all coastal waters greater than 10 fathoms up to 1,000 ft (305 m) offshore where there is no defined reef area.
+Potable groundwater is discussed in detail in the Potable Water Section in the Utilities Volume 6, Chapter 15, of this EIS/OEIS.
+Consistent with the definition contained in 22 Guam Administrative Rule (GAR) 5105, nearshore waters are defined as all coastal waters lying within a defined reef area, all coastal waters of a depth of less than ten fathoms (60 feet [ft], 18.3 meters [m]), and all coastal waters greater than 10 fathoms up to 1000 ft (305 m) offshore where there is no defined reef area.
 Nearshore waters can be directly affected by human activity, and are important for human recreation and subsistence.
 Wetlands are habitats that are subject to permanent or periodic inundation or prolonged soil saturation, and include marshes, swamps, and similar areas.
 Areas described and mapped as wetland communities may also contain small streams or shallow ponds, or pond or lake edges.
-Wetlands and surface waters that are potentially jurisdictional under the Clean Water Act (CWA) are discussed in a regulatory context in this chapter.
-Conversely, wetlands as an aquatic habitat are discussed in an ecological context in Chapter 10 (Terrestrial Biological Resources) and Chapter 11 (Marine Biological Resources).
 Surface water, groundwater, nearshore waters, and wetlands of Guam are discussed below.